wp-plugins/squirrly-seo/readme.txt

 If Squirrly makes you happy and if this makes sense for you, then please upgrade to PRO.

-Squirrly Seo has a Trial period of 14 Days, after which you may choose to buy a monthly subscription or keep using Squirrly for Free and be able to optimize 2 articles / month. (<a href="http://www.florin-muresan.cif2.net/3_reasons_why_a_subscription_based_payment_keeps_you_safe_and_happy-pag397-article_id62026.html" title="Squirrly SEO" target="_blank">Why a subscription based payment</a>)
+Squirrly Seo has a Trial period of 14 Days, after which you may choose to buy a monthly subscription of $19.99 or keep using Squirrly for Free and be able to optimize 2 articles / month. (<a href="http://www.florin-muresan.cif2.net/3_reasons_why_a_subscription_based_payment_keeps_you_safe_and_happy-pag397-article_id62026.html" title="Squirrly SEO" target="_blank">Why a subscription based payment</a>)

 We're glad to have you